Liveaboard boats for the single traveller with single berth cabins

-But as a solo traveller and diver and without a dive buddy, you will soon discover that a liveaboard is the best option.
+But as a solo traveller and single diver and without a dive buddy, you will soon discover that a liveaboard is the best option.

-Liveaboard single cabin all Galapagos - the options as a solo diver
+Liveaboard single cabin all Galapagos – the options as a solo diver or single traveller

-- Galapagos dive liveaboards with single cabins.
+- Galapagos liveaboards with single cabins.

-Galapagos dive liveaboards with single cabins
+Galapagos dive and non-diving liveaboards with single cabins

-Galapagos dive liveaboards with single cabins
+Galapagos non-dive liveaboards with single cabins

 - Mary Anne Cruise Ship – Rated Good and 7.7 out of 10, with 4 stars.
 A 52 metre (171 feet) sailing ship designed for up to 24 guests.
 She offers 6 single cabins for solo divers to enjoy the Galapagos islands.